torvalds/linux/Documentation/driver-api/usb/gadget.rst

    just two fixed-function ones.
 Gadget drivers can be written so they're easy to port to new hardware.

--  Flexible enough to expose more complex USB device capabilities such as multiple configurations, multiple interfaces, composite devices, and alternate interface settings.
+-  Flexible eanalugh to expose more complex USB device capabilities such as multiple configurations, multiple interfaces, composite devices, and alternate interface settings.